morrownr/USB-WiFi/README.md

 2021-01-14

+Disclaimer: The authors and contributors to the information on this site cannot be responsible for your use of the information contained in or linked from this site.
+A best faith effort has been made to provide accurate information but many factors can contribute to less than expected performance.
+You are responsible for ensuring the accuracy of any information you use to make a decision.

 ## USB WiFi Adapter Information for Linux

 USB WiFi adapters provide flexibility as they are easily moved from one location to another and from one computer to another and can even be taken on the road.
 They come in models for USB 2 and USB 3.
-Some of the larger adapters work well for desktop use and the smaller adapters, including "nano" adapters, work well for travel.
-While Linux enjoys very good in-kernel hardware support in many areas, USB WiFi adapters is not one of the those areas.
+Some of the larger adapters work well for desktop use and the smaller adapters, including "nano" adapters, work well for laptops and travel.
+While Linux enjoys very good in-kernel hardware support in many areas, USB WiFi adapters is an area where there is limited in-kernel support.
 The support is there and it is slowly improving.
-The biggest problem most Linux users have is being able to reliably identify which adapters have in-kernel support and find them for sale.
+The biggest problem most Linux users have when looking to purchase a USB WiFi adapter is being able to reliably identify which adapters have in-kernel support.

 This document is informational in nature with the hope that it is of benefit to Linux users, experienced and new.
-I am not advocating the purchase of any specific adapter from any specific retailer and I welcome links to products from a wide variety of retailers.
+This document does not advocate the purchase of any specific adapter from any specific retailer.
+Links to products from a wide variety of retailers are welcome.
 The chipsets are shown in each category and if you are able to find an adapter with the listed chipset, even if it is not one that is specifically listed, it should work.
 Please double check the chipset with the seller before buying to make sure you are getting what you think you are getting.
+Also, be aware that the quality of many adapters that are on the market are poor so do your research before buying.

 Warning: It is common for online retailers to post "Linux" support.
-It is best to ignore information from most retailers as much of it is misleading at best and false as worst.
+It is best to ignore this statement from most retailers as it is often misleading at best and false as worst.
 Most retailers and inexperienced users do not understand that the Linux kernel is under constant development which makes it necessary for drivers to be regularly updated in order to work.

 ### Dual Band USB WiFi Adapters (2.4GHz and 5GHz) that are supported with Linux in-kernel drivers